graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 # Get PostGraphile Pro

-#### PostGraphile core is open source software under the MIT license.
-Pro is a commercial plugin which enhances PostGraphile with additional features and helps fund development and maintenance on PostGraphile Core.
+#### PostGraphile V4 Core is open source software under the MIT license.
+Pro is a commercial plugin which enhances PostGraphile V4 with additional features to help your team to save development costs before deploying to production.

 ##### See below the pricing table for more information.